 Here’s how our jobs-to-be-done methodology works in practice.
 In a nutshell, by focusing on the job-to-be-done, it becomes possible, for the first time, to know all the customer’s needs and determine which are unmet.
 It turns out that when customers are executing a job, they have a set of metrics in mind that define the successful execution of that job.
 These metrics (or desired outcomes) can be captured as actionable customer need statements that replace the customer inputs companies ordinarily capture and use to create new products.
 We have discovered that customers typically use between 50 and 150 distinct outcome statements to describe the successful execution of any job.
 These metrics are uniquely structured statements that describe how customers measure value.
 They are the perfect input into a process that is aimed at creating valued products and services.

-The ramifications of jobs-to-be-done theory do not stop here.
+The ramifications of jobs-to-be-done (JTBD) theory do not stop here.

 Jobs-to-be-done theory tells us much more about customers, strategy, products and how managers should think about business, growth and innovation.
 The theory tells companies to heed the following bits of advice: